- Search The Registry

 - My Account

 *Sarah Vaughan was born on this date in 1924.
-She was an African American vocalist and the singer of choice among boppers in the early 1940s.
+She was a Black vocalist and the singer of choice among boppers in the early 1940s.

 From Newark, New Jersey, Vaughan grew up singing in her Mt.
 Zion Baptist Church and took piano and organ lessons.
 In 1943, after winning an amateur contest at the Apollo Theatre, Earl Hines hired her as a singer and pianist.
 Vaughn worked a short stint with John Kirby and then went solo.
 Her early recordings, such as If You Could See Me Now and Tenderly (her first hit), were among the hippest records of their day.